Ariesscode/REGEX_RegExpressions/Develop/gist-template.md

 ### Grouping Constructs

 ### Bracket Expressions
+We have a few bracket notations in this regex example, bracket notation is quite simalar to the character classes, with a defined set of characters.
+For example, in this example we have "[1-5][0-9]{14}", thismatches a mastercard starting with 5 and the second digit should be between 1 and 5 [1-5].

 ### Character Classes
 Character classes allow you to define characters that will be matched, such as letters or numbers.
 In this example we are just using numbers, so we use the \d to match any digit between 0 and 9.
 If we were using letters, it would be defined as follow: